42nd Street (film): Stage adaptation

 In 1980, the film was adapted into a stage musical by Harry Warren and Al Dubin.
 It featured additional songs by Warren and lyrics by Dubin and Johnny Mercer and a book by Michael Stewart and Mark Bramble.
 The original Broadway production directed and choreographed by Gower Champion (whose death on opening night was announced at the curtain call by producer David Merrick) won the Tony Award for Best Musical.
 Since then, it has been produced regionally and professionally around the world.
 The score included all musical numbers from the film except "It Must Be June."

 Awards and honors

 42nd Street received Academy Award nominations for Best Picture and Best Sound and was named one of the ten best films of 1933 by Film Daily.

+In 2013 42nd Street was included on the list of films that pass the Bechdel test.